Skip to main content

 8,9,5,7,2.
 Completion

-To apply this deduction, it is necessary that all the data indicated below be included, so you must complete those that do not appear by opening the data capture window:
+To apply this deduction, all the data indicated below must be included, so you must complete those that do not appear by opening the data capture window:

 • The identification number of the large family.

-• If you are married and one of the spouses is not part of the large family that causes the deduction, your situation will be reflected in the drop-down menu.
+• If you are married and one of the spouses is not part of the large family that gives rise to the deduction, your situation will be reflected in the drop-down menu.

-• The start dates and the date, if applicable, of expiration of the title.
+• The start dates and, where applicable, the expiration date of the title.

-• The number of ascendants who are part of the large family.
+• The number of ascendants that form part of the large family.

-• The number of children that exceed the minimum required to have the status of a large family of general or special category according to the recognized category.
+• The number of children that exceeds the minimum required to have the status of a large family of general or special category according to the category recognized.

 Additionally, depending on your situation, you will complete: